LesFerch/WinSetView/Manual.md

 ## Theme Menu

 Select a light or dark theme for the WinSetView display.
-Themes definitions are located in .\AppParts\Themes.ini.
+Theme definitions are located in .\AppParts\Themes.ini.
 The provided themes can be edited and/or new themes can be added.
 Please note that pop-up dialogs have hard-coded light and dark themes.

 ## Reset Views to Windows Defaults